 Some states also took censuses; Ancesty, FamilySearch and MyHeritage have particularly good state census collections.

 Ancestry and FamilySearch have large collections of published family and county history books.
 These often mention early settlers and prominent citizens, and contain valuable information about the communities your ancestors lived in.

 These annual or biannual listings of employed people and businesses usually provide a name, address and the employer’s name and address.
-Ancestry has a large collection; Fold3 (in its nonmilitary records) has smaller collections.
+Ancestry and MyHeritage each have large collections; Fold3 (in its nonmilitary records) has smaller collections.

 County court and land records

 Probate files, guardianship records, property deeds, case files and other court records document hard-to-find details of your ancestor’s life, and often hold the solutions to brick walls.
 They’re also voluminous, full of organizational quirks, and relatively difficult to digitize and index—so this record set is among the hardest to find online for a given county.
 Still, FamilySearch has scanned its microfilmed court records, so check FamilySearch’s digitized collections for your ancestral counties.

 Ancestry.com and MyHeritage have federal land patents from the US Bureau of Land Management General Land Office.